theunicornguild/savemyspot/02_django/05_python_2_views.md

 	return Response(QueueListSerializer(queue, many=True).data)
 ```

 In our `post` method we add a user to the queue.
 We will need the selected restaurant and the number of guests.
 Just like we did in our `get` method, we will be including this information along with the request we make, and we will send back the restauraunt details to have the updated queue information available.
-We start by initializing a `queue` object with the information we were provided, then call the `increment_position` function to obtain an accurate position and then save it.
+We start by initializing a `queue` object with the information we were provided, then call the `increment_position` function to obtain an accurate position before saving it.

 ```
 def post(self, request):